-The external auditor is engaged to express an opinion on the Company's and Group's Regulatory Accounts.
-The audit includes the review and testing of the data contained in the Regulatory Accounts to the extent necessary for expressing an audit opinion on the truth and fairness of the Regulatory Accounts.
+The external auditor is engaged to express an opinion on the Company's and Group's financial statements.
+The audit includes the review and testing of the data contained in the financial statements to the extent necessary for expressing an audit opinion on the truth and fairness of the financial statements.
 This year's audit is the seventeenth conducted by Deloitte LLP.

-To assess the effectiveness of the previous year's external audit, the Committee reviewed the audit approach and strategy and received a report of Deloitte LLP's performance Board from the and Executives.
-The performance evaluation conducted was via а questionnaire circulated to the Committee, the Chief Financial Officer, the Chief Executive Officer and the Company's senior financial leadership for completion.
+To assess the effectiveness of the previous year's external audit, the Committee reviewed the audit approach and strategy and received a report of Deloitte LLP's performance from Board the Executives.
+The performance evaluation conducted via а questionnaire circulated to the Committee, the Chief Financial Officer, the Chief Executive Officer and the Company's senior financial leadership for completion.